Clos266/web-budget-calculator/README.md

 Vite

+Vitest

 Tailwind CSS

 📌 Project Status
-The MVP is complete and fully functional, except for the last exercise, which I couldn’t finish due to time constraints.
-Below is the timeline for this sprint: Sprint End Planned: 18-07-2025
+The MVP is complete and fully functional, but there are several improvements planned, as listed below.

 🛠️ Getting Started